 Channel content only, or DMs too?

 Channel content, whitelisted.
 Never DMs, never private channels, never anything outside the project workspace.
-Publish the full scan list in team documentation and keep it findable — not buried in a six-month-old setup doc.
+Publish the full scan list in team documentation and keep it findable.
 When the scope is invisible, engineers assume the worst.
 When the scope is visible and obviously narrow, the concern goes away.
 Treat the channel list as a policy artifact, not an implementation detail.

 How is this different from a standup bot?

 Standup bots collect intent — what people plan to do, self-reported, forward-looking.
 The handoff brief analyzes what actually happened and surfaces what the incoming cohort needs to know.
 One captures plans, the other captures reality.
-They solve different problems and they coexist cleanly: the standup answers "what are you working on," the brief answers "what changed while you were offline and what needs your attention now."
+They coexist: the standup answers 'what are you working on,' the brief answers 'what changed while you were offline and what needs your attention now.'

-The percentages for sprint failure, delivery speedup, and timezone distribution come from distributed agile research and industry surveys.
+The 13.5 hours/week coordination figure comes from Stray & Moe's 2020 mixed-methods study of global software engineering teams.
+The ~20% delivery speedup and ~74% multi-timezone company figures come from distributed agile research and industry surveys.
 They are directional signals, not precise benchmarks.
 Real results depend on the number of cohort boundaries, existing tooling, async discipline, and how completely the brief is adopted.
 Use these figures to justify starting.
 Do not optimize against them.

 The brief works because it stops treating context transfer as a culture problem.
 "Write better handoff notes" is not a mechanism.
 It is a hope.
 Mechanisms extract decisions, blockers, and risk signals from the tools the team already runs and deliver them as a structured artifact at the moment the incoming cohort opens their laptop.

 Start with decision-point extraction.
 It is the highest-leverage component and the one that kills the most expensive failure mode.
-Add blocker tracking and active-work inventory in week two.
-Run a single cohort boundary as the pilot.
+Wire the Slack scanner first — three scopes, cursor pagination, Redis checkpoints.
+Add the GitHub webhook for PR state.
+Run a single cohort boundary as the two-week pilot.
 Measure open rate and decision acknowledgment before expanding.